New entry regulations for Great Britain: Children require an ETA

 Will the entry procedure for Great Britain become more complicated for Europeans due to the electronic entry permit required in the future?

 Electronic entry permit shall be as per service page Reisereporter.de, will be introduced gradually.
-Initially, from November 15, 2023, passengers arriving from Qatar will be affected by the new regulation.
+From November 15, 2023, travelers from Qatar will be the first to be affected by the new regulations.
 From February 22, 2024, Bahrain, Jordan, Kuwait, Oman, Saudi Arabia and the United Arab Emirates will be subject to electronic entry permits.

 An electronic entry permit, which will be required in future, will cost you 10 pounds (equivalent to 12 euros).
-It is valid for two full years after use, so you won’t incur any additional costs.
+It is valid for full two years after usage, so you won’t incur any additional expenses in the next period.

 Don’t want to miss any news and tips about vacations and travel?

-Infants and children must apply for their own entry permit to enter the United Kingdom.
+Infants and children must apply for their own entry permit to enter the UK.

 According to the British government, applying for an ETA via the UK ETA app or online registration can be completed in just a few minutes.
-All you have to do is wait for the application to be approved and the result should come within three days.
+All you have to do is wait for the application to be approved and a decision should be made within three days.

 “Communicator.
 Entrepreneur.
 Introvert.
 Passionate problem solver.
 Organizer.
 Social media ninja.”